kubernetes/community/contributors/devel/development.md

 revising your hypothesis.
 The above issues do this transparently, using figures and data rather then conjecture.
 Notice that the problem is analyzed and a correct solution is created before a single line of code is reviewed.

+## Getting the code

+Kubernetes is developed using git for version control.

+### Install

+Follow the [official git documentation] to learn how to install git, then follow the directions in [github-workflow.md] for step-by-step development procedures.

 ## Building Kubernetes with Docker